devfest-opensource/overview/README.md

 # overview
-In this repo add little details of devfest
+In this repo add little details about devfest